BadrAlDhaibani/hack-night-2025-Badr/app/PROJECT_STRUCTURE.md

-# WeatherFit App - Project Structure Documentation
+# WthrFit App - Project Structure Documentation

 ## Overview

-WeatherFit is a responsive weather application that provides real-time weather information and AI-powered outfit recommendations.
+WthrFit is a responsive weather application that provides real-time weather information and AI-powered outfit recommendations.
 The app uses **styled-components** for styling with custom CSS design tokens based on Tailwind's design system.

 ## Technology Stack